redhat-cop/helm-charts/charts/tekton-demo/README.md

 Images streams, deployments, services, and routes are created automatically through the pipeline, if necessary, at each new commit.
 This provides a repeatable way for software delivery and makes life easier for users who consume the application, whether for development or for other purposes.

-All deployments are managed through `git push` by following a strict implementation of gitflow with support for the following branches and routes hostnames:
+All deployments are managed through `git push` by following a strict implementation of gitflow.
+Currently supporting for the following branches, environment and and routes.

 | Branch type | Upgrade | Docs | Dev | Prod | Hostname
 | --- | --- | --- | --- | --- |  --- |